kk7nc/Text_Classification/README.rst

 ~~~~~~~~~~~~~~~~~
 Random Projection
 ~~~~~~~~~~~~~~~~~
-Random projection or random feature is technique for dimensionality reduction which is mostly used for very large volume dataset or very high dimensional feature space.
+Random projection or random feature is a dimensionality reduction technique mostly used for very large volume dataset or very high dimensional feature space.
 Text and document, especially with weighted feature extraction, generate huge number of features.
 Many researchers addressed Random Projection for text data for text mining, text classification and/or dimensionality reduction. we start to review some random projection techniques.